givery-technology/sample-test/README.md

 # Sample Test for new Code-Check

-Code-Check is a web service which we plan to develop in 2015.
+Code-Check is a web service which we are going to develop in 2015.
-It provides users to making various coding test and the interface to solve test.
+It provides users the system to make various coding tests and the interface to solve tests.
 This is a prototype for it.

 ## Purpose

-- Measure skill of the respondent.
+- Measuring developing skills of candidates.
-- Understand how to develop in Givery.(Using [api-first-spec](https://github.com/shunjikonishi/api-first-spec))
+- Helping candidates to understand how to develop in Givery.(Using [api-first-spec](https://github.com/shunjikonishi/api-first-spec))
-- Consider what should be the new code-check test.
+- Considering what the new code-check test should be.

-## Problem
+## test

-The problem is making  a simple web application.
-We hope you to implement some REST API.
+- We want you to implement some REST APIs by using any languages and frameworks.

-You can use any language and framework.

-The specification of APIs are written in [spec](spec) directory.
+- You can see the specification of APIs from here.[spec](spec) directory.

-These specs are written with [api-first-spec](https://github.com/shunjikonishi/api-first-spec), and has some API test.
+  - These specs are written with [api-first-spec](https://github.com/shunjikonishi/api-first-spec), and has some API tests.

-Your goal is pass all these tests.
+- Your goal is to develop a web application which be able to pass all these tests.

 ## How to solve the test
 This test requires